symfony/symfony-docs/book/part07.rst

 .. note::

-    For the autoloader to be updated, run ``php composer.phar update``.
+    For the Composer autoloader to be updated, run ``php composer.phar update``.

 Move the controller to ``Calendar\\Controller\\LeapYearController``::